Opening Topics in Custom Windows in FrameMaker

 Save your Adobe FrameMaker source document.

 In Output Explorer, verify the topic displays in the custom window you specified for the topic.
-For more information about viewing output files in Output Explorer, see “Viewing Output in Output Explorer”.
+For more information about viewing output files in Output Explorer, see “Viewing Output in Output Explorer” on page 305.